databricks/terraform-provider-databricks/docs/resources/cluster.md

 }
 ```

 Installing artifacts from Maven repository.
-You can also optionally specify a `repo` parameter for custom Maven-style repository, that should be accessible without any authentication for the network that cluster runs in.
+You can also optionally specify a `repo` parameter for custom Maven-style repository, that should be accessible without any authentication.
+Maven libraries are resolved in Databricks Control Plane, so repo should be accessible from it.
 It can even be properly configured [maven s3 wagon](https://github.com/seahen/maven-s3-wagon), [AWS CodeArtifact](https://aws.amazon.com/codeartifact/) or [Azure Artifacts](https://azure.microsoft.com/en-us/services/devops/artifacts/).
 ```hcl
 library {
   maven {